CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 #### Getting a summary of the available commands

-To display a list of all the available commands in log reading mode, press `NVDA+X, H`.
+To display a list of all the available commands in log reading mode, press `control+H`.

 ## Anonymize a log